darklife/udarkrisc/README.md

 The direct supported instructions are:

-- ROR/ROL: register right or left rotate
+- ROR/ROL: register right or left rotate.
-- ADD/SUB: register add/sub
+- ADD/SUB: register add/sub.
-- XOR/AND/OR/NOT: register logic operations
+- XOR/AND/OR/NOT: register logic operations.
-- LOD/STO: register to/from memory operations
+- LOD/STO: register to/from memory operations.
-- IMM: immediate data load (8-bit LSB value)
+- IMM: immediate data load (8-bit LSB value).
-- MUL: register multiply and right rotate (trying include some DSP support, but without a wide accumulator)
+- MUL: register multiply and right rotate (trying include some DSP support, but without a wide accumulator).
-- BRA/BSR: load PC from PC+immediate data and, optionally, save PC to a register
+- BRA/BSR: load PC from PC+immediate data and, optionally, save PC to a register.
-- RET: load PC from register data
+- RET: load PC from register data.
-- LOP: test register, decrement register and set PC to PC+immediate data
+- LOP: test register, decrement register and set PC to PC+immediate data.

 In addition, there is an Advanced Instruction Set (aka “pseudo-instructions”).